 Is QuiBids a scam?
-QuiBids appears to some people to be a scam but QuiBids is not a scam.
+QuiBids appears to some people to be a scam, but QuiBids is not a scam.
 The whole penny auction scene is ripe with misunderstanding, naturally confusing to most people, and somewhat misleading to a lot of people.
-If QuiBids was a scam they wouldn’t be so transparent.
+If QuiBids were a scam, they wouldn’t be so transparent.
 By transparent I mean, they clearly try to help the new customer and patrons to learn and to use their site to their own benefit.

 QuiBids at a Glance…